cstobey/vclods/docs/etl.md

 NOTE: "destination table" below refers to the table you are inserting into.
 To allow the same table to be referenced several different ways, the format is `\<physical table name\>@\<identifier\>` where only the physical table name is required.

 ## Stand-Alone Commands
 These are commands that are not attached to a field.
-Order between #sync, #append, and #include commands indicates execution order.
+Order between #sync, #append, #explode, and #include commands indicates execution order.
 Command | Description
 --|--
 #sync | Command to sync the temp table with the destination table.
 First parameter is a destination table name, additional parameters explained [below](#sync-optional-parameters).
 When modified with `_no_update` (as #sync_no_update), any otherwise computed changes will not be UPDATEd.